 DARC Indigenous Residency Program

-The Hnatyshyn Foundation is pleased to support the very first DARC Indigenous Residency Program, a one-month intensive on-site artist residency offered to mid-career Indigenous (First Nations, Inuit, and Métis) artists who are seeking to develop their current practice, experiment with a new medium, or continue an existing project.
-For the time being, the residency is open to artists residing in the Ottawa-Gatineau region.
+The Hnatyshyn Foundation is pleased to support the DARC Indigenous Residency Program, a one-month intensive on-site artist residency offered to mid-career Indigenous (First Nations, Inuit, and Métis) artists who are seeking to develop their current practice, experiment with a new medium, or continue an existing project.
+Now in its second year, the residency is open to Indigenous artists residing anywhere in Canada.

 Following the residency, artists are expected to participate in an artist talk to discuss their practice and share works in progress or any completed projects from their residency.